whatwg/cookiestore/explainer.md

   ...
 ```

-*Note:* cookie changes which occur at paths not yet known during handling of the `InstallEvent` cannot be monitored in a ServiceWorker using this API.
+*Note:* cookie changes which occur at paths not yet known during handling of the `InstallEvent` cannot be monitored in a service worker context after the execution context ends using this API.

 You also need to be sure to handle the `CookieChangeEvent`: